Antoinelecalvez05/agentic-ai-education-support/README.md

 The project explores the use of agentic, human-in-the-loop AI to:
 - support personalised feedback on assessments,
 - provide indicative grading as a reference for lecturers,
-- improve fairness across multiple graders,
+- improve fairness across multiple examiners,
 - support learning for technical software (e.g. CAD, LTSpice), while keeping all academic decisions under lecturer control.